 Regulatory Compliance Considerations

 For applications subject to privacy regulations like GDPR, CCPA, or HIPAA, using local storage can simplify compliance in some ways while creating challenges in others.
 Since data doesn't leave the user's device, there are fewer concerns about data breaches or unauthorized server access.
+Reviewing frameworks such as the NIST Privacy Engineering Program helps teams document risk assessments that support privacy-by-design obligations.
 This is particularly important for applications that handle sensitive text content, such as plagiarism checkers that need to analyze documents without compromising user privacy.

 However, applications still need to provide users with information about what data is being stored locally and how it's being used.
 Users also need the ability to delete their data, which requires implementing proper cleanup mechanisms in the application.